luerhard/chapter_regression_and_artifical/main.md

 Compared to computer scientists and engineers who have embraced the analysis of large social data and actively developed research programs to 'conquer' this domain [@conteManifestoComputationalSocial2012], social scientists have been rather slow to utilize the possibilities of new data and computational methods [@heibergerInstallingComputationalSocial2016].
 Part of the explanation may be sought in the underlying research program of [!ts] that dominates quantitative research in the social sciences.
-It builds on inferential statistics and Karl Popper's formalizations [@popper:LogicScientificDiscovery.1968], i.e., testing falsifiable hypotheses, derived from (general) theories.
+It builds on inferential statistics and Karl Popper's formalisations [@popper:LogicScientificDiscovery.1968], i.e., testing falsifiable hypotheses, derived from (general) theories.
 This foundation of testing theory-based assumptions describes a way of generating knowledge about a small part of a population and generalizing it to its entirety [@krzywinski:Importancebeinguncertain.2013].
 One main pillar of this approach is to calculate the probability of this generalization being wrong (like the probability of a false-positive or alpha error as represented by the p-value).
 Hence, social scientists rely heavily on thresholds upon which we accept or reject hypotheses, most often considered to be at the conventional but arbitrary significance level of 5 per cent.